MasterGlitcher2006/MasterGlitcher/README.md

 # Yandere Simulator Source Code 2025
-Dissasembled DLL's from Yandere Simulator, build from June 3rd
+Dissasembled DLL's from Yandere Simulator, build from June 3rd There is also an updated source code.
+Original (old) code: https://github.com/YandereSimSC/YandereSimulatorSource

 ### Technical note
 I used [AssetRipper](https://github.com/AssetRipper/AssetRipper) for decompilation, no further work was requiered